unfiltered/unfiltered/docs/08/b.markdown

 If you change your mind you can always hit the `prefer` path with a new pref or just tell the server to forget it by entering the address `http://localhost:8080/forget`.

-You may notice that we are not doing any validation or error handing on the server but that is a different topic for a different chapter.

-You may also have noticed that we have not left a way for the user to "log out".
-Basic authentication alone doesn't provide a programmatic means of logging out besides closing your browser.
-A more sophisticated application would support an explicit logout function.